 Berssenbrugge is the author of numerous volumes of poetry, most recently A Treatise On Stars (New Directions, 2020), which was a finalist for the National Book Award.
 She is also the author of Hello, The Roses (New Directions, 2013); I Love Artists: New and Selected Poems (University of California Press, 2006); and Concordance (Kelsey St. Press, 2006), a collaboration with the sculptor Kiki Smith.

 Characteristic of her style is a lush mix of abstract language, collaged images, cultural and political investigation, and unexpected shifts between the meditative and the particular.
 A review of I Love Artists in Publishers Weekly noted: “Berssenbrugge writes what might be called proofs, working sensuously off the language of science to find the divides between elements over which one has control and those over which one does not.”

-Berssenbrugge is the recipient of two fellowships from the National Endowment for the Arts, two American Book Awards, and honors from the Asian American Writers Workshop and the Western States Art Foundation.
+Berssenbrugge is the recipient of the 2021 Bollingen Prize for Poetry, two fellowships from the National Endowment for the Arts, two American Book Awards, and honors from the Asian American Writers Workshop and the Western States Art Foundation.
 She has been a contributing editor of Conjunctions Magazine since 1978 and has taught at Brown University.
 She lives in New Mexico and New York City with her husband, the sculptor Richard Tuttle, and their daughter.

 Treatise On Stars (New Directions, 2020)